Dildo, Newfoundland and Labrador

 Dildo is a local service district and designated place in the Canadian province of Newfoundland and Labrador on the island of Newfoundland.
 It is located on the southeastern Dildo Arm of Trinity Bay about 100 km west of St. John's.
-South Dildo is a neighbouring community of 200 residents.
-The town's unusual name has brought it a certain amount of notoriety.
+South Dildo is a community located to the south, and in 2021 had 195 residents.
+It is known for its unusual name.

 Name

 The place name "Dildo" is attested in this area since at least 1711, though how this came to be is unknown.
 The origin of the word "dildo" itself is obscure.
 It was once used to reference a phallus-shaped pin stuck in the edging of a row boat to act as a pivot for the oar (also known as a "thole pin" or "dole pin").
 It was used as early as the 16th century for a cylindrical object such as a dildo glass (test tube), for a phallus-shaped sex toy, as an insult for a "contemptuous or reviling" male, and as a refrain in ballads.

 The name, then written as "Dildoe", was first applied to Dildo Island, located offshore from the present-day community of Dildo.
 This use was recorded in 1711 and 1775, and the name was thereafter applied to the Dildo Arm of Trinity Bay and other local physical features.
 Social scientist William Baillie Hamilton notes that Captain James Cook and his assistant Michael Lane, who mapped Newfoundland in the 1760s, often displayed a sense of humour in the place names they chose, and were not above selecting names that might "offend over-sensitive" readers.
 Regardless of the origin, the name has brought the town of Dildo a measure of notoriety.
-In the 20th century, there were several campaigns to change the name; however, all were unsuccessful.
+In the 20th century, there were several unsuccessful campaigns to change the name.